joxborrow/jto_py_env/README.md

 # MY-PY-ENV

-A long time ago in a galaxy far, far away there were statistical/programming packges where individual packages did not need to be individually installed and loaded.
+A long time ago in a galaxy far, far away there were statistical/programming packages where individual packages did not need to be individually installed and loaded.
 This environment file is meant to be a collection of common packages for analysis and data science.
 This README is meant to be the manual, linking to the documentation for